hankbao/libreboot/www/conduct.md

-% Guidelines of Good Conduct in the Libreboot community
+% Guidelines for Good Conduct in the Libreboot community

 Our Pledge
 ----------